By J. L. Starkey

 Call me a hopeless romantic, but I believe that J.C. found his true love in Carrie.
 He and Gabriella had been separated for over a decade, and during that time, he had matured into a respected member of the Deadwood community.
-By 1885, he was a business owner, a successful prospector, a family man, and the Chancellor Commander of Knights of Pythias Lodge No. 8 .
-In 2019 terms, experts would probably say that he was living his best life.
+By 1885, he was a business owner, a successful prospector, a family man, and the Chancellor Commander of Knights of Pythias Lodge No. 8.
+In 2019 terms, we would say that he was living his best life.

 But happiness was fleeting for the young couple.
-J.C. died tragically less than two years after he married Carrie, and was laid to rest on that bitterly sad Valentine’s Day in 1885.
-Carrie then turned to the task of settling her intestate husband’s estate, a process that dragged on for over two years .
+J.C. died tragically less than two years later and was laid to rest on that bitterly sad Valentine’s Day in 1885.
+Carrie then turned to the task of settling her intestate husband’s estate, a process that dragged on for over two years.

 Thanks to the Kubler-Ross model, we are all somewhat familiar with the stages of grief .
-Perhaps Carrie was in the “anger” stage when, in the midst of settling J.C.’s estate, she lashed out at those she blamed for his death.
+Perhaps Carrie was in the “anger” stage when she lashed out at those she blamed for his death.
 In June 1885, she filed a lawsuit against the Wyoming Stage Company for the staggering amount of $10,000 (over $250,000 in 2019 terms) .
 Local papers were not supportive of Carrie’s action, as they felt the suit was frivolous.
-The court system apparently shared this opinion; the suit was not heard until 1887, and then to no avail .
+The courts apparently shared this opinion; the suit was not heard until 1887, and then to no avail .

 Tragedy, Struggle, and Survival

 Carrie moved to Rapid City shortly after J.C.’s death, but happiness remained elusive.
 In September 1888, she suffered another devastating loss when her beloved son Carl died of typhoid fever.